 One of the most striking elements of this story is the pace.
 It gradually unfolds in an almost meditative rhythm.
 The seamless transitions from the present to the past using a word or objects in the cabin gently blend the two plot lines beautifully.

-The story is quiet and reflective and I think would appeal to those who enjoyed titles such as Michael Morpurgo I Believe in Unicorns, Jackie Morris’s The White Fox or Sara Pennypacker’s beautiful dual narrative in Pax.
+The Poet’s Dog is quiet and reflective and I think would appeal to those who enjoyed titles such as Michael Morpurgo’s I Believe in Unicorns, Jackie Morris’s The White Fox or Sara Pennypacker’s beautiful dual narrative in Pax.

 This title features in our Year 4 Reading Gladiators collection and now has a full teaching sequence in Take One Book.
 We have included it in our year 5 sequences because the themes work well for this year group.
 To find out more about Reading Gladiators visit https://readinggladiators.org.uk/ and Take One Book visit takeonebook.org